 United African Alliance Community Center (International Exchange Program: Arusha, Tanzania)

-The Liberator Magazine (Diaspora Publication distributed in 11 countries & 9 U.S. cities)
+The Liberator Magazine (Living From Planet Earth: Jamaica and Kenya / Diaspora Publication distributed in 11 countries & 9 U.S. cities)

-Destinations: (New York) Artbook @ MoMA PS1, BookCourt, McNally Jackson Books, and Strand Bookstore.
-(Los Angeles) Eso Won Books.
-(Chicago) Quimby's Bookstore.
-(Atlanta) Medu Bookstore, Moods Music, and Nubian Bookstore.
-(District of Columbia) Sankofa Video & Bookstore.
-(Florida) African Extravaganza and Mojo Books & Records.
-(Texas) Pan-African Connection.
-(Minnesota) Ancestry Books, Common Good Books, Subtext Books, and Mayday Books.
-(Tennessee) The African Place.
+Book Publications: The Last Generation of Black People distributed at (New York: Artbook @ MoMA PS1, BookCourt, McNally Jackson Books, and Strand Bookstore); (Los Angeles: Eso Won Books); (Chicago: Quimby's Bookstore); (Atlanta: Medu Bookstore, Moods Music, and Nubian Bookstore); (District of Columbia: Sankofa Video & Bookstore); (Florida: African Extravaganza and Mojo Books & Records); (Texas: Pan-African Connection); (Minnesota: Ancestry Books, Common Good Books, Subtext Books, and Mayday Books); (Tennessee: The African Place)

 The Institute for Urban and Minority Education at Columbia University Teachers College